cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 cp -r mv ~/Downloads/EBI_NGSBioinfo_yeast.tar .
 ```

-**Please DO NOT work in the shared directory.
+**Please DO NOT work in any shared directory.
 If unsure, use `pwd` to check in which directory you are.**
 You can then open this file using the command:
 ```
 tar -xvf EBI_NGSBioinfo_yeast.tar